k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/README.md

 ## Installation Package

-The installation package is available for download via K2view's Nexus Image Repository or can be obtained via [K2view's GitHub Studio Blueprint]([url](https://github.com/k2view/blueprints/tree/main/Studio)).
-We recommend downloading the installation package from K2view's Nexus Image Repository
+The installation package is available for download via K2view's Nexus Container Registry or can be obtained via [K2view's GitHub Studio Blueprint]([url](https://github.com/k2view/blueprints/tree/main/Studio)).
+We recommend downloading the installation package from K2view's Nexus Container Registry

   - Docker distribution: `Studio-Docker-latest.zip`  TODO
   - Podman distribution: `Studio-Podman-latest.zip`  TODO

-Either path will require that you obtain an account for K2view's Nexus Image Repository.
+Either path will require that you obtain an account for K2view's Nexus Container Registry.
 If you do not have an account, please request one from your K2view representative.

 ---